KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 > from *Attunement in Practice: Living Motion Across Form*, Zenetist Archive, Volume VI

 Zenetist ethics are not built upon rigid moral commandments,
-but upon alignment with centropy, coherence, and the deeper essence of the soul.
+but upon **alignment with centropy, coherence,
+and the deeper essence of the soul**.

 Rather than prescribing fixed codes,
 Zenetism invites each being to evaluate action